K0reem0/IMRAN-BOT/README.md

-✅ When you run your bot on platforms like bot-hosting.net or a VPS, the terminal will display the pairing code automatically!
+✅ When you run your bot on platforms like bot-hosting.net or a VPS, the terminal will say put your number, enter your number and you'll receive pair code.  !

+copy and paste that code in your Whatsapp and boom 💥 your bot is now connected.
-No need to go anywhere else.
-Just copy the code from the terminal and scan it from WhatsApp to get started. 😄
+No need to go anywhere else. . 😄

 💾 3.
 Download Bot Zip